-The correct (nonrefundable) fee must accompany an application (Form 3510) for reentry.
-No additional fee is required when a revised Form 3500 is required as part of a reentry application.
+Except for an application (PS Form 3510) to request only special Periodicals prices as specified in 10.0, a reentry fee (nonrefundable) must accompany an application (PS Form 3510) for reentry (see Notice 123-Price List).
+No additional fee is required when a revised PS Form 3500 is required as part of a reentry application.